Jean-Tinland/middle-earth/README.md

 # Middle-Earth interactive map

-This project aims to provide an **interactive map of Middle-Earth** as **imagined by J.R.R.
+This project aims to provide an **interactive map of Middle-Earth** during the Third Age as **imagined by J.R.R.
 Tolkien** in his books.
-All points of interest were collected on various representations of Middle-Earth existing maps.
+All points of interest were collected on various representations of existing Middle-Earth maps.

 [Open Middle-Earth map](https://middle-earth.jeantinland.com).